-An easy recipe for a traditional Italian-American fish stew that originated in San Francisco.
+An easy recipe for a traditional Italian-American fisherman's stew that originated in San Francisco.
 This recipe is a simple Cioppino that anyone can make.
+Paleo and Whole30 compliant.

-Last time we were in San Francisco, I sought out Cioppino’s, a Fishermen’s Wharf restaurant noted for its cioppino, and let me tell you, it was an experience.
+Last time we were in San Francisco, I sought out Cioppino's, a Fishermen's Wharf restaurant noted for its cioppino.
+Let me tell you, it was an experience!
 When the waiter set my place with a stack of napkins, wet wipes, and a bib, I knew I was in for something special.
 It took me a long time to eat my meal: a bowl brimming with rich tomato broth, full of crab, scallops, prawns, mussels, clams, calamari and more.

-So yesterday, while planning our next vacation and reminiscing about our past trips, I suddenly got a craving to make a simple cioppino.
-Here on the West Coast, we have easy access to a variety of fresh wild-caught seafood and Denis and I take advantage of that whenever we can.
+Yesterday, while planning our next vacation and reminiscing about our past trips, I suddenly got a craving to make a simple cioppino.
+Here on the West Coast, we have easy access to a variety of fresh wild-caught seafood .
+Denis and I take advantage of that whenever we can.
 Using fresh or fresh-frozen seafood caught close to home guarantees that it is full of flavour and needs little else to complement it.

-You’ll feel lile a Michelin Star chef when you serve this one, but you certainly don’t need to be one.
-Here’s my recipe for a simple cioppino that anyone can make.
+You'll feel like a Michelin Star chef when you serve this seafood stew, but you certainly don't need to be one.
+Here's my recipe for a simple cioppino that anyone can make.
 It makes a one-pot meal with whatever seafood you have available, all gently simmered in a flavourful tomato-based broth.
 Easy-peasy.

 - 4 slices bacon, sliced into 1 inch pieces